Justin Murray

-Justin Murray (born April 19, 1993) is an American football offensive tackle for the Las Vegas Raiders of the National Football League (NFL).
-Murray played high school football at Sycamore High School in Cincinnati.
+Justin Murray (born April 19, 1993) is an American former professional football offensive tackle.
+He played college football for the Cincinnati Bearcats, and was signed by the Denver Broncos as an undrafted free agent in 2016.
+Murray was also a member of the Tampa Bay Buccaneers, New Orleans Saints, Cincinnati Bengals, Oakland Raiders, Arizona Cardinals, Buffalo Bills, Las Vegas Raiders, Tennessee Titans, and Cleveland Browns.

+Early life

+Murray played high school football at Sycamore High School in Cincinnati, Ohio.
 While in high school, Murray set the Greater Miami Conference shot put record at 59'06.5".
-He played college football at Cincinnati, and was signed by the Denver Broncos as an undrafted free agent in 2016.
-Murray has also played for the Tampa Bay Buccaneers, New Orleans Saints, Cincinnati Bengals, and Oakland Raiders.

 Professional career

 Denver Broncos

 Murray signed with the Denver Broncos as an undrafted free agent on May 2, 2016.
 He was waived on September 3, 2016 and was signed to the practice squad the next day.
 After spending the entire season on the practice squad, Murray signed a reserve/future contract with the Broncos.

 On September 2, 2017, Murray was waived by the Broncos.